Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 </div>

-This many outliers will add noise that disrupts our models ability to capture the trend of the data, so we remove the top and bottom percentiles from feature 3.
+The many outliers adds noise that disrupts our models ability to capture the trend of the data, so we removed the top and bottom percentiles from feature 3.
 This is known as **Winsorization**.

 ``` r
 library(dplyr)